-2-24 FILE MANAGER (FMGR) PROGRAM(S).
+2-21 FILE MANAGER (FMGR) PROGRAM(S).

-2-25 The File Manager is used to manage user generated files.
+2-22 The File Manager is used to manage user generated files.
 It responds to commands entered via the keyboard.
-For a discussion of File Manager commands, see section V.
+For a discussion of File Manager Organization see Section IV.
+See Appendix D for the File Manager Commands.

-2-26 DISC DRIVE FUNCTIONAL CHARACTERISTICS.
+2-23 DISC DRIVE FUNCTIONAL CHARACTERISTICS.

-2-27 The RTE moving head disc handler is responsible for controlling data transmission to and from the disc drive.
+2-24 The RTE moving head disc handler is responsible for controlling data transmission to and from the disc drive.
 This handler operates under the control of the I/O control module of RTE.

-2-28 The operating system subdivides the disc into logical sectors.
+2-25 The operating system subdivides the disc into logical sectors.
 A logical sector consists of 64 words.
 Since a physical sector is 128 words one physical sector contains two logical sectors.
 All of the bookkeeping, blocking, and address calculations are handled by the disc handler and is therefore, transparent to the user.